SmiJa/ecard/README.md

 ## Deployment Process
 - Open the terminal in VS Code
 - Type `npm run build` into the terminal and press ENTER

+## Wiki
+More information on the installation and API used.